 Beat the Budget

 Calculators can be more expensive than you think, so find out from the customer how much they are willing to spend.
 Compare the options they are thinking of buying and see which specifications are best for them and if their choices are in their price range.
+Unit Chefs is just what you are looking for.

 Calculators are available in various shapes and sizes with different features and vary from model to model.
 Find out what functions the customer will be using as some features available include independent memory, independent add register, mark up percent, password options, right shift key and tax calculation.
 Many calculators also have functions you wouldn’t expect in strange places so do research on sites such as Google, Wikipedia and YouTube.